lex00-zz/nublar/python/flask/README_qemu.md

 ## Step 2 - test Ansible with Vagrant

 Vagrant is useful to make sure the Ansible playbook works before trying Packer.
+You can skip this step if you just want to get straight to packer.

 The [Vagrant Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible.html) is configured to run the  [flask-uwsgi-nginx](https://galaxy.ansible.com/lex00/flask-uwsgi-nginx/) role.